Implementing fault-tolerant scenarios for NAT VMs

 -

-Monitor the loss of packets sent by
+Monitor the loss of

 ping

-Compare the IP address with the
+Compare the IP address you get with

 nat-b_public_ip_address